-I'm talking about after you've done your best negotiation, you've showed them evidence that the OE requires the operation, or you've shown them that the p-pages confirm it is a not-included operation, or some other industry documentation, and the insurer still says no. Then what?
+I'm talking about after you've done your best negotiation, you've showed them evidence that the OE requires the operation, or you've shown them that the p-pages confirm it is a not-included operation, or some other industry documentation, and the insurer still says, "No, we don't pay for that."
+Then what?

 The hard truth for body shops is this: either collect it, or eat it.

 No way, you say.
-That's not fair to the customer, and I don't want to lose the business or get a negative review online.
+That's not fair to the customer.
+I don't want to lose the business.
+I don't want a negative review online.

-But hear me out, and you'll understand why this is the right thing to do, and really the only thing to do, for shops to take back control of their business, get paid what they're worth and get paid for all their work.
+But wait just a moment.
+Don't close the door this yet.
+Hear me out, and you'll understand why this is the right thing to do (and really the only thing to do) for shops to get paid for their work.

-In our next post, we'll unpack the many pieces of this puzzle, to discover the insurer's secret strategy, overcome the shop's objections, and clarify the customer's role in all of this.
+Over the next series of blog posts, we'll unpack the many pieces of this puzzle, to discover the insurer's secret strategy, overcome common shop objections, and clarify the customer's role in all of this.

 Last week, the US government released the latest inflation statistics for February.